rumspace/rails-project-lvl1/README.md

 # </form>
 ```

-Input method passed in block has an option to send a type of input you want to generate.
+A method `input` passed in a block has an option to send a type of input you want to generate.

 ```ruby
 User = Struct.new(:name, :job, :gender, keyword_init: true)